MatanZi/RGBColorExtractor/README.md

 # RGBColorExtractor
-top 5  popular RGB color in a given picture
+finding the top 5  popular RGB color in a given picture